jeajjr/tcc-arm/README.md

 A special application layer protocol was developed so the microcontroller would work in two communication states, one for a constinuous read-and-send of the signal and another for time snapshots when using voltage level triggering.

+## Future work

+- Design circuitry to expand the input signal voltage range (currently 0V to 3V)
+- Implement mathematical functions on the waveform
+- PCB and casing design